-AI chatbots must learn to say 'help!' says Microsoft exec
+AI Chatbots Must Learn To Say 'Help!'
+Says Microsoft Exec

 Singh insisted that "really smart people" were trying to find ways for a chatbot to admit "when it doesn't know the right answer and to ask for help."

 A more humble model would be no less useful, in Singh's opinion.
-Even if the model has to turn to a human in 50 percent of cases, that still saves "tons of money."
+Even if the model has to turn to a human in 50 per cent of cases, that still saves "tonnes of money".

-Singh arrived at Microsoft in January and this summer took over as head of the teams developing "Copilot," Microsoft's AI assistant that specializes in sales, accounting and online services.
+Singh arrived at Microsoft in January and this summer took over as head of the teams developing "Copilot", Microsoft's AI assistant that specialises in sales, accounting and online services.

 These applications have the gargantuan task of bringing in revenue and justifying the massive investments in generative AI.